frumbert/moodle-course_meta/README.md

 How to install
 --------------

-There are 3 folders and you need to install them in a particular way.
+There are multiple folders and you need to install them in a particular way.

 1. Copy `course_meta` and `customscripts` into `~/local/` (where `~` is your moodle root).
 2. Add the following line to your config.php:

 	`$CFG->customscripts = __DIR__.'/local/customscripts';`

-3. As admin, go to site notifications and install the two plugins.
+3. As admin, go to site notifications and install these two plugins.
+(This must be done before installing any optional filters)
-4. If required, add `coursecatalogue` to your `~/filters/` folder.
-5. Enable the filter (or set it to Off but available) and enable it on the front page.
-6. Create a filter template by looking at the Course Catalogue filter settings.
-Looking at this page updates a VIEW in the database which represents all the metadata columns available to courses.
-You also have to set a template in order for the next step to work.
-7. In the default topic of the front page (or any course where you enabled the filter), add [course-catalogue] to the html of the page (using the standard editor is fine).
-This works like a shortcode in Wordpress - it replaces the key with the catalogue, and registers the scripts and styles on the page needed to make it work.

 Installing the course_meta plugin will create 3 new tables in the database -